 I know some of you will start searching for the best university to study Accountancy/Finance/Accounting.
-Listen, there is no such thing as best universities or top universities to study Accountancy/Finance/Accounting in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Accountancy/Finance/Accounting in Nigeria, Check here

 Course description: Accounting course prepares a student to be professional accountants, auditors, budget analysts, tax accountants, and to provide financial management services to individuals, businesses, and/or corporations (profit and not-for-profit).
 In today’s diverse, global, and technologically sophisticated accounting environment, these competencies are highly sought by employers.
 Through this program, students gain a practical knowledge of the principles, theories, concepts, and professional practices used in today’s global accounting environment.

 Students will also master the digitization of accounting data and technology that support international financial reporting.
 The accounting student explores the fundamentals of accounting in two introductory courses and completes a sequence of higher-level courses that cover financial accounting theory, cost accounting, auditing, advanced accounting topics, federal income tax, business law, and accounting information systems.
 The program is results-oriented and extends beyond theories and conceptual understanding to practical application.